linzhangUCA/3321tpl-numpy_basics/README.md

 ## Python Environment Setup Guide

-It is recommended to manage your Python environemnts using [uv](https://docs.astral.sh/uv/)
+It is recommended to manage your Python environments using [uv](https://docs.astral.sh/uv/)

 > Refer to the official installation [guide](https://docs.astral.sh/uv/getting-started/installation/)